WLenhard/cNORM/README.md

 <img src="vignettes/logo.png" align=right style="border:0;">

-# cNorm
+# cNORM

+The cNORM package provides robust methods for generating continuous standard scores in psychometric test development, biometrics, and medical screenings.
+Based on the approach by A. Lenhard et al. (2016, 2019), it addresses common issues in conventional norming methods.
+For an in-depth tutorial, visit the [project homepage](https://www.psychometrica.de/cNorm_en.html) or try the [online demonstration](https://cnorm.shinyapps.io/cNORM/).

-The package cNorm provides methods for generating continuous standard scores, as f. e. for psychometric test development, biometrics (e. g. biological and physiological growth curves), and screenings in the medical domain.
-It is based on the approach suggested by A. Lenhard et al. (2016, 2019).
-For an in-depth tutorial please consult the project homepage https://www.psychometrica.de/cNorm_en.html and https://cnorm.shinyapps.io/cNORM/ for an online demonstration.
+The package cNORM provides robust methods for generating continuous standard scores, as f. e. for psychometric test development, biometrics (e. g. biological and physiological growth curves), and screenings in the medical domain.
+Based on the approach by A. Lenhard et al. (2016, 2019), it addresses common issues in conventional norming methods.
+For an in-depth tutorial please visit the project homepage https://www.psychometrica.de/cNorm_en.html and https://cnorm.shinyapps.io/cNORM/ for an online demonstration.

 ## Approach